Bohuslav Martinů: 1941–1953: US

-1953–59: Europe
+1953–1959: Europe

 In 1953, Martinů left the United States for France and settled in Nice, and completed his Fantaisies symphoniques; the following year he composed Mirandolina and piano sonata, and met Nikos Kazantzakis, beginning work on The Greek Passion.
 During 1955 he created several key works: the oratorio Gilgames (The Epic of Gilgamesh), the Oboe Concerto, Les Fresques de Piero della Francesca, and the cantata Otvirani studanek (The Opening of the Wells); Charles Munch conducted the Fantaisies symphoniques premiere in Boston which gained the composer the annual New York critics' prize for the work.
 In 1956, he took up an appointment as composer-in-residence at the American Academy in Rome and composed Incantation (his fourth piano concerto) and much of The Greek Passion, which he completed in January the following year.

 Jan Smaczny commented that in the compositions of Martinů's last years "we find the composer attempting through his music a vicarious homecoming", although he never returned to Czechoslovakia.
 His prolific output continued in 1958 with The Parables for orchestra and the opera Ariane.
 The following year he attended the first production of Julietta since the premiere in Prague, in Wiesbaden.
-Further composition continued up to his death: the second version of The Greek Passion, the Nonet, the Madrigaly, and the cantatas Mikeš z hor (Mikeš from the Mountains) and The Prophecy of Isaiah, "one of the most striking and most individual of Martinù's works".
+Further composition continued up to his death: the second version of The Greek Passion, the Nonet, the Madrigaly, and the cantatas Mikeš z hor (Mikeš from the Mountains) and The Prophecy of Isaiah, "one of the most striking and most individual of Martinů's works".

+From 1956, he lived in Pratteln in Switzerland as a guest of Paul Sacher.
 He died of gastric cancer in Liestal, Switzerland, on 28 August 1959.
 His remains were moved and buried in Polička, Czechoslovakia, in 1979.